petermchale/math105A/lectures/README.md

 # Interacting with the lecture notebooks

 In lab, we will learn how to view, edit and run Jupyter notebooks.
+To download Jupyter notebooks from this site, open the notebook in GitHub, click on the `Raw` button, and right-click `Save Page As...`.

 # Using these Jupyter notebooks as live presentations